tero-saarinen/sketch-library-setup/readme.md

 <img src="img/library-icons.jpg" width="516" height="82"/>

 Icons are shapes masking color symbols.
 This file makes no assumptions on color usage within real context and therefore all the icons default to black.
-Icons that use more than one color are constructed out of as many dedicated shapes as there are colors.
+Icons that use more than one color are constructed out of as many dedicated shapes as there are needed colors.

 ---